 Students will no longer be able to test as a pre-grad.
-As of September 1, 2018, the NCCAOM will only authorize new applicants to test who submit a graduation transcript and a completed CNT certificate via the online portals.
+As of November 1, 2018, the NCCAOM will only authorize new applicants to test who submit a graduation transcript and a completed CNT certificate via the online portals.
 This will reduce time and paperwork for both the school officials and the NCCAOM certification processing team and it will save money for the students.
-By requiring all certification documents prior to testing candidates will be able to be come certified rapidly once they have passed the required certification exams.
+By requiring all certification documents prior to testing candidates will be able to become certified rapidly once they have passed the required certification exams.
 To facilitate this new policy and process, the NCCAOM is creating a portal for each school official and CCAOM where they will be able to upload student graduation transcripts and CNT certificates directly to the NCCAOM applicant’s profile.
 The NCCAOM will notify the schools as soon as the school webinar date is set.

 During the webinar the NCCAOM will provide instructions for the use of the school and CCAOM portals.